aiidateam/aiida-core/docs/source/reference/command_line.rst

     Usage:  [OPTIONS]

-      Setup a new profile in a fully automated fashion.
+      (Deprecated) Setup a new profile in a fully automated fashion.

     Options:
       -n, --non-interactive           In non-interactive mode, the CLI never prompts but